-Prizes for toddlers should have a focus on safety.
+Prizes for toddlers should focus on safety.
 Pay extra attention to size, durability, and source.
 Think balls, stuffed animals, and plastic animals.
-With adequate supervision you can also consider toy cars, crayons, bubbles, and inflatables.
+With adequate supervision, you can also consider toy cars, crayons, bubbles, and inflatables.
 Focusing on safety will make toddler prizes more expensive.
-You may opt to let them earn one or two prizes for the entire event instead of allowing one prize per activity.
+You may opt to let them earn one or two prizes for the entire event instead of allowing one per activity.

 Older kids can enjoy the same type toy listed for toddlers.
 But think smaller hotwheels type cars and silly pens instead of crayons.
 Pay attention to popular themes such as Smileys.
 You may also want to add simple games (cards) and friendly posters.

 Make sure you have enough prizes to go around!
 Keep in mind that carnival-type prizes tend to be lower quality.
 Inflatables will leak, stuffed animals will have bad seams.
 You will want to have a few extras to replace the defective toys.
 Also know that some items will be more popular than others.